hi-watana/Map_Exploration/README.md

 In Map Exploration, your goal is to find Ookayama Station, Suzukakedai Station, or some other places.
-You can explore GSI Map (source: Geospatial Information Authority of Japan, [https://maps.gsi.go.jp/development/ichiran.html](https://maps.gsi.go.jp/development/ichiran.html)), displayed in a 512x512 (pixels) window, by using the joystick on an application board.
+You can explore GSI Map (source: Geospatial Information Authority of Japan, https: //maps.gsi.go.jp/development/ichiran.html), displayed in a 512x512 (pixels) window, by using the joystick on an application board.
 When you finally find the place, Mbed board tells you that, and you can start a new exploration.